josdavidmo/meiko_etl_challenge/README.md

 # Docker Solution

 This takes images from ngnix and postgres made in alpine.
 So it does not take so much time to deploy it!
 All you need is `docker` and `docker-compose`.
-All you need to do is:
+Please run the next commands:

 ```
 git clone https://github.com/josdavidmo/meiko_etl_challenge.git --recursive